 菜刀 / 骨刀 / 片刀

-The critical misunderstanding: The cai dao (2–4mm spine, 180–230mm) is NOT a bone-splitting cleaver — it is the Chinese all-purpose kitchen knife, analogous to a chef's knife, used for everything from vegetable cutting to protein slicing to crushing garlic.
+The critical misunderstanding: the cai dao (2–4mm spine, 180–230mm) is NOT a bone-splitting cleaver.
+It is the Chinese all-purpose kitchen knife, analogous to a chef's knife, used for everything from vegetable cutting to protein slicing to crushing garlic.
 Using a cai dao on bone will chip it.

 The complete family of three: